carlosfrias/apigee-opdk-setup-openjdk/README.md

 Role Variables
 --------------

-Variables are managed in the opdk-setup-default-settings role.
+Variables are managed in the apigee-opdk-setup-default-settings role.

 JDK Version to install